-Many public school districts automatically award bonuses, stipends, or higher salaries to teachers who complete graduate programs, typically on a tiered or step-based earning schedule.
-These salary schedules confer automatic raises to teachers with particular academic credentials and a minimum number of years of teaching experience.
+Many public school districts automatically award bonuses, stipends, or higher salaries to school teachers who complete graduate programs, typically on a tiered or step-based earning schedule.
+These salary schedules confer automatic raises to teachers with specified academic credentials and a minimum number of years of teaching experience.

 Does that mean a master's degree in teaching is always worth it?
 It's not always that cut-and-dried.
 As you'll discover below, not all districts give teachers with master's degrees a large enough pay increase to justify graduate school costs.
 Also, experience is sometimes more valuable than a diploma.
 Finally, so many other factors influence teachers' salaries that it's almost impossible to draw any one-size-fits-all conclusions about the relative value of master's degrees in teaching.
 The one certainty is that, under the right circumstances, a master's definitely is worthwhile.